 Many accident victims are shocked when the insurance company tries to blame them for getting hurt.
 However, if the insurance company can shift even some of the blame, they can save thousands of dollars.

-Florida follows a pure comparative fault law.
+Florida follows a modified comparative fault law.
 Each party is assigned a percentage of the blame.
 Your compensation will be reduced in proportion to your percentage of fault.
 However, if your assigned blame exceeds 50%, you’ll be barred from a financial recovery.